-B. Rights-Of-Way for Internal Non-motorized Connections: Public rights-of-way for internal non-motorized connections within blocks will be required when essential to provide circulation or safe access to schools, playgrounds, shopping, transportation and other community facilities.
-Pathways shall also be installed at the end of cul-de-sacs. where deemed appropriate.
+B. Rights-Of-Way for Internal Non-motorized Connections: Public rights-of-way for internal non-motorized connections within blocks will be required to provide circulation or safe access to schools, playgrounds, shopping, transportation and other community facilities.
+Pathways shall also be installed at the end of cul-de-sacs.